prakasha08/Obsidian/JAVA/OOPs/OOPs in Java.md

 |**Static Classes**|Nested classes marked as static, which can access the outer class's static members but not non-static members.|

 By using the `static` keyword, Java provides a mechanism to create class-level attributes and methods that can be accessed without needing to instantiate objects, improving memory management and efficiency in certain scenarios.
+***By Static we can inherit but cannot be override override depends on objects. but static does not depend object.so static cannot be override

 # Singleton Class
 ![[Pasted image 20240806235644.png]]
 ![[Pasted image 20240806235648.png]]